jerseyweeds/multistreamnews.tv/prompt.md

   - Contains verified live YouTube streams from major English-speaking news networks
   - Only includes streams that have been live for 24+ hours to ensure stability
   - Automatically deduplicated to prevent duplicate entries
+  - **Optional Enhancement**: Available via toggle - built-in channels used by default
   - Example format:
     ```
     Network	Channel	YouTube URL	Status	Viewers	Duration